panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 * reserve stake account

-If there is preferred withdraw validator, and that validator stake account has any SAFE, a user must withdraw from that account.
+If there is preferred withdraw validator, and that validator stake account has any PANO, a user must withdraw from that account.

 If that account is empty, or the preferred withdraw validator stake account is not set, then the user must withdraw from any validator stake account.